About Quilt Fiction & the Story Guild

 Currently, Friendship Album, 1933, Aunt Jane of Kentucky, the Milton Falls short stories, and the work-in-progress Friendship Album: Forget Me Not, are available to Story Guild subscribers only.
 We’ll let people know when they’re available via our Etsy shop.

 Beginning in 2023, new episodes of the Quilt Fiction podcast will appear monthly.
 Episodes can be accessed on the Quilt Fiction website as well as via iTunes, YouTube and other podcast outlets.
 Join Frances as she talks about her favorite quilt fiction, reads stories (her own and by author authors as well) and occasionally chats with other quilt fiction authors.

 More about Frances

-While Frances is best known for her “beloved books for tweens and teenagers” (New York Times Sunday Book Review), since 2010 she has hosted a popular podcast about her life as a quilter, and in 2016 established a small publishing company to bring out a line of stories and novels especially for quiltmakers and quilt lovers.
+While many of her listeners know Frances as a novelist who writes about quilts and quiltmakers, she’s known outside of the quilt world for her “beloved books for tweens and teenagers” (New York Times Sunday Book Review).
+Since 2010 she has hosted a popular podcast about her life as a quilter, “The Off-Kilter Quilt,” and in 2016 she established a small publishing company to bring out a line of stories and novels especially for quiltmakers and quilt lovers.
 The quilting novel Birds in the Air was followed by the short story collection Margaret Goes Modern in 2017.
-Stars Upon Stars — a sequel to Birds in the Air — will be published in 2019.
-She lives in Durham, North Carolina, with her husband, two sons, and a dog named Travis.
+Stars Upon Stars — a sequel to Birds in the Air — is in the works!
+(You can learn more about Frances at her author website: FrancesDowell.com)